Communication with extraterrestrial intelligence: History

 In the 19th century, many books and articles speculated about the possible inhabitants of other planets.
 Many people believed that intelligent beings might live on the Moon, Mars, and/or Venus.

 Since travel to other planets was not possible at the time, some people suggested ways to signal extraterrestrials even before radio was discovered.
 Carl Friedrich Gauss is often credited with an 1820 proposal that a giant triangle and three squares, the Pythagoras, could be drawn on the Siberian tundra.
 The outlines of the shapes would have been ten-mile-wide strips of pine forest, whereas the interiors could be filled with rye or wheat.

 Joseph Johann Littrow proposed in 1819 to use the Sahara as a sort of blackboard.
 Giant trenches several hundred yards wide could delineate twenty-mile-wide shapes.
 Then the trenches would be filled with water, and then enough kerosene could be poured on top of the water to burn for six hours.
 Using this method, a different signal could be sent every night.

 Meanwhile, other astronomers were looking for signs of life on other planets.
-In 1822, Franz von Gruithuisen thought he saw a giant city and evidence of agriculture on the Moon, but astronomers using more powerful instruments refuted his claims.
+In 1822, Franz von Paula Gruithuisen thought he saw a giant city and evidence of agriculture on the Moon, but astronomers using more powerful instruments refuted his claims.
 Gruithuisen also believed he saw evidence of life on Venus.
 Ashen light had previously been observed on the dark side of Venus, and he postulated that it was caused by a great fire festival put on by the inhabitants to celebrate their new emperor.
 Later he revised his position, stating that the Venusians could be burning their rainforest to make more farmland.